paulmelis/dutch-skies/README.md

 It is crucial that you that the WGS84 latitude/longitude map extent matches the given map image.

-### Setting an observer
+### Setting an observer location

+Single observer location and altitude

 XXX

 ## Bugs and known issues

+* The JSON parsing isn't very robustly currently, either to syntax errors in the JSON data itself, nor to missing fields.

-* Map surface represent height of 0m, will look weird for planes landing at airports at much higher altitudes, would need TEM for that.
+* The map surface always represents an altitude of 0m, which will look weird for planes landing at airports at much higher altitudes.
+Having a real 3D map with terrain height would fix that.

 * When loading a configuration that uses a large map image the rendering can briefly be interrupted (with even the view going fully black), while the map is processed and uploaded to the GPU.